|>>> work in progress .|

 Gets rid of the chokes.

-C1 can be fixed C // trimmer.
+C1 can be a fixed capacitor in parallel with a trimmer.

 6.4-x.
 Square-Law detectors: